 - When the inverter is ready to operate, the output of the operation ready signal (RY) is ON.
-It is also ON during inverter running. - When the output frequency of the inverter rises to or above Pr.
-13 Starting frequency, the output of the inverter running signal (RUN) is turned ON.
-During an inverter stop or DC injection brake operation, the output is OFF. - The output of the RUN3 signal is ON when the inverter running and start signals are ON.
-(For the RUN3 signal, output is ON if the starting command is ON even when a fault occurs or the MRS signal is ON. - When using the RY, RUN and RUN3 signals, assign functions to Pr.
+It is also on during inverter running. - When the inverter's output frequency reaches Pr.
+13 Starting frequency or higher (0.01Hz under IPM motor control), the inverter running signal (RUN) is output.
+During an inverter stop or DC injection brake operation, the output is OFF. - The output of the RUN3 signal is ON when the inverter running and start signals are ON. - (For the RUN3 signal, output is ON if the starting command is ON even when a fault occurs or the MRS signal is ON. - · When using the RY, RUN and RUN3 signals, assign functions to Pr.
 190 to Pr.
 196 (output terminal selection function) referring to the table below.